 The tenants/sub-tenants were mostly of the following trades and crafts:

 • Husbandmen (farmers)

 • Weavers, tanners, cobblers, potters

 • Doctors, surgeons and apothecary

-Initially it must be stated that in England and the American Colonies, the new year began on March 25, therefore the trip dates are February, 1620 to May, 1621, which seems strange without knowing the date of the year change.
-The practice of a springtime new year was in place until 1752.
+Initially it must be stated that in England and the American Colonies, the new year began on March 25, therefore the trip dates are February,1620 to May,1621, which seems strange without knowing the date of the year change.
+The practice of a springtime new year stayed in place until the year 1752.
 The Roman Catholic world had already been using the Gregorian Calendar since 1582.
 Eventually the remaining world would follow.